Click below for printable agenda:

 YOU ARE INVITED

-Please plan to join us on Thursday, March 16, at 5:30pm for ANPA's premiere social event of the year: the Neuropsychiatry Bazaar!
+Please plan to join us at the 34th Annual Meeting for the highly anticipated ANPA social event: the Neuropsychiatry Bazaar.
 Mingle with colleagues, visit with old friends, and enjoy the different booths on various special interests in neuropsychiatry.
-A cash bar will be available.

 ANPA’s premier social event is back and IN PERSON this year!
 We’ve dusted off the Special Interest Groups (SIGs) post-pandemic, and we think you’ll be excited to learn about all the new and exciting things the SIGs have to offer!